New Jersey company says arsonists set fire to 4 vehicles, causing $100,000 in damage

 PATERSON, New Jersey (WABC) -- The owner of a construction company in New Jersey said he's out more than $100,000 after someone set fire to four of his company vehicles.

-Security camera video captured two people entering Jaslin Construction in Paterson early Sunday morning, breaking the vehicles' windows and then pouring gasoline inside.
+Security camera video captured two men in hooded sweatshirts entering a property in Paterson around 3:00 a.m.
+Sunday, breaking the windows of vehicles owned by Jaslin Construction. and then pouring gasoline inside.

 ----------